You May Also Like

 Potential Higher Salary

-The median pay for medical assistants was $31,540 in 2016, according to the U.S. Bureau of Labor Statistics.
-Salaries varied according to location and type of workplace.
-Medical assistants employed in outpatient care centers and hospitals were likely to earn more than medical assistants employed in physicians’ offices, according to the data.
+Salaries generally vary according to location and type of workplace.
+Medical assistants employed in outpatient care centers and hospitals are likely to earn more than medical assistants employed in physicians’ offices, according to data from the U.S. Bureau of Labor Statistics.

 Cultivating a Greater Skill Set

-The extended coursework required for completion of an associate’s degree in medical assisting can provide you with a greater skill set than a certificate program.
+The extended coursework required for completion of an associate degree in medical assisting can provide you with a greater skill set than a certificate program.

 In addition to basic clinical and administrative medical assisting capabilities, your liberal arts studies will help you develop additional skills such as these: